 The FoilFlex has truly excellent articulation, even better than the CH Balanced Link and its resolution is also confirmed to be absolutely top-notch.
 In comparison, the CH cable is slightly rounder and even a tiny bit smooth.
-Still, the CH cable better maintains the separation between all the individual sounds which becomes obvious mostly only in complex or very compressed recordings.
+However, the CH cable does maintain better separation between all the individual sounds which is obvious mostly in complex or very compressed recordings.

 The final cable used for comparison is the Final Touch Audio Ganymede.
 Due to its flat shape, it bears some resemblance to the FoilFlex but it is actually made from many thin wires rather than a foil.
-When I reviewed it, the Ganymede wowed me with is super free-flowing, unforced and highly organic sound which worked extremely well with the Wilson Audio Watt/Puppy 8’s that I used at that time.
-The Ganymede is warmer than the CH cable and less forceful and solid in the bass.
-Indeed, the FoilFlex has quite a different delivery, not as free-flowing and organic but considerably tighter and faster as well as more solid and articulate.
+When I initially reviewed it, the Ganymede wowed me with is super free-flowing, unforced and highly organic sound which worked extremely well with the slightly hard-sounding Wilson Audio Watt/Puppy 8’s that I used at that time.
+In spite of similar appearances, the FoilFlex has a very different delivery, not quite as free-flowing and organic but considerably tighter and faster as well as more solid and articulate.